Canon EOS 5000

-The Canon EOS 5000 (sold in Asian countries as the EOS 888) was an entry-level 35mm autofocus single-lens reflex camera marketed by Canon in January 1995.
+The Canon EOS 5000 (sold in Asian countries as the EOS 888) is an entry-level 35mm autofocus single-lens reflex camera marketed by Canon in January 1995.
 The camera was introduced as a low-end camera for the European market, and was not sold in Japan or the Americas.

 Unlike most Canon EOS cameras, the EOS 5000 is primarily controlled by a single dial on the top of the camera.
 The camera offers five fully automatic exposure modes, as well as shutter-priority autoexposure.
 No manual aperture control is provided.

 Along with renamed versions for different markets, a QD version which could print the date or time the photograph was taken was available.
 It was replaced in the market by the EOS 3000 in 1999.